 It is believed that the process of establishing an escrow account has so far cost the State €2.5m.

-The European Commission ruled in August 2016 that Apple had received unfair tax incentives from Ireland.
+Apple was ordered to pay the back taxes after the European Commission ruled that the tech giant had received unfair tax incentives from Ireland.

 It is expected that the money from Apple will start to be collected during the second quarter of the year.